Dwayne Taylor (politician): Florida House of Representatives

 In 2008, incumbent State Representative Joyce Cusack was unable to seek re-election due to term limits, so Taylor ran to succeed her in the 27th District, which stretched from Daytona Beach to DeLand in northern Volusia County.
 In the Democratic primary, he faced minister Terry Dilligard, Sr. and investigator Jake C. Ross, and he campaigned on both diversifying state revenue sources and on increasing funding for public education. and was re-elected without opposition in 2007.
 During the last few years of his service on the commission, he also served as Vice-Mayor of the city.
 Taylor ended up narrowly winning the primary, receiving 39% of the vote to Dilligard's 33% and Ross's 27%.
 He advanced to the general election, where he faced independent candidate Maureen Monahan, whom he was able to defeat in a landslide with 61% of the vote.
 In 2010, Taylor ran for re-election and was opposed by independent candidate Christopher Kennedy.
 Taylor noted that, despite the fact that the Republican-controlled legislature did not allow for votes on the passage of legislation that he authored, he was able to deliver "$2 million in assistance for the 2009 east Volusia flood victims."
 He ended up defeating Kennedy by a wide margin, winning with 58% of the vote.

 In 2012, following the reconfiguration of state legislative districts, Taylor was drawn into the 26th District, which retained most of the territory that he had previously represented and, just like the previous district, stretches from Daytona Beach to DeLand in northern Volusia County.
 He was unopposed in both the Democratic primary and the general election, and won his third term in the legislature entirely uncontested.
 In 2014, Taylor ran for re-election to a fourth and final term in the legislature.
 He won the Democratic primary uncontested and faced Michael Cantu, a small business owner and the Republican nominee, in the general election.
 Taylor campaigned on his experience in the legislature, and noted his support for ending flood problems in Daytona Beach, increasing funding for public education, and working to provide assistance to Daytona State College and Embry-Riddle Aeronautical University.
 He ultimately ended up defeating Cantu by a narrow margin, winning 53% of the vote.

+Conviction

+Taylor was convicted of wire fraud for using campaign funds for personal expenses such as a Mercedes Benz, trips, as well as everyday expenses.
+He was found guilty and sentenced to 13 months in prison.